 The total number of mobile subscribers in India currently are 1.2 billion according to TRAI.
-This is not a revolution it’s a Tsunami, multiple revolutions rolled into one.
+This is not a revolution, it’s a Tsunami – multiple revolutions rolled into one.
 The advantage of being an emerging or laggard market is that one can leapfrog forward faster and skip generations of technological evolution.
 India needs to build very quickly on this huge explosion of mobile devices in the country.

 Going forward mobile devices will be a catalyst for growth and lead digital and business transformation.
-The telecom wars, democratisation of data and government impetus is driving this growth.
-Right from ecommerce, education, entertainment, gaming, shared services, subscription services, banking, payment wallets, accessing government services, groceries, dining, shopping, etc the opportunities that are staring at us are huge.
+The telecom wars, democratization of data and government impetus is driving this growth.
+Right from ecommerce, education, entertainment, gaming, shared services, subscription services, banking, payment wallets, accessing government services, groceries, dining, shopping, etc. the opportunities that are staring at us are huge.
 The biggest change that mobile devices are driving is in customer experience.
-It’s not only ease and convenience, its all about the user experience and expectations.
+It’s not only ease and convenience, it’s all about the user experience and expectations.
 Mobile has singlehandedly been driving the ‘moment’-ary marketing and real time marketing phenomena.
 Multiple technologies like AI, ML, VR, AR, IoT, programmatic buying, geo-location, beacons, chat bots and virtual assistants will drive customer experience and the mobile will be at the heart of all these developments.

 An average Indian is spending one-third of his or her waking hours on phone – nearly 1,800 hours a year!
 If ever there is a mobile captive audience, this is it.
 According to eMarketer, Mobile ad spending in India grew at a staggering 42.2% in 2019, making it the fastest growing market ahead of Russia, Brazil and Mexico.

 I wanted to keep the trends simple and easy, hence have just outlined 10 of them that will drive customer experience and technology in 2020.